Defining Democracy

 The Last Night at the Wild Hive Cafe

-A place where NOBODY knows ypur name -- at first and then you are friends.
+A place where NOBODY knows ypur name -- at first and then you become friends.

 Read More